Thomasinio/Python-Test-Automation-Project-Example/README.md

 * [Setup](#setup)

 ## Project description
-The objective of this mini-project is to show an example of a readable, extensible, and maintainable project with automated API tests that you can use as a foundation for building your own.\
+The objective of this mini-project is to provide a clear, concise, and well-organized example of a Python API test automation project.
+The code is designed to be easily readable, extensible, and maintainable, and can serve as a foundation for building your own API test automation projects.

-It can also help beginners and not quite beginner automation engineers to get rid of many questions like:
+In addition to providing a working codebase, this project also aims to answer common questions that automation engineers may have when starting out, such as:
- * How to validate response?
+ * How do I validate API responses?
- * How to add logging?
- * How to implement a reporting mechanism?
+ * How can I implement logging in my tests?
+ * What's the best way to generate reports for my test runs?

+By following the examples and best practices in this project, you can gain a better understanding of how to write effective and efficient API tests in Python.
 ```
 .
 ├── src